evolutionsoftswiss/tic-tac-toe-webapp/README.md

 # tic-tac-toe-webapp
-A Tic Tac Toe web applications designed for web servers like tomcat.
+A Tic Tac Toe web application designed for web servers like tomcat.
 Successfully tested with apache tomcat 9.0.64.

 You find a running version on [evolutionsoft.ch](https://evolutionsoft.ch/tic-tac-toe).